McCoy, Bills overcome Colts for OT win in snow

+It wasn’t the first time McCoy found traction in the snow.
+Playing for the Philadelphia Eagles in 2013, he rushed for a career-best 217 yards in similar conditions.

+“I remember watching that game, actually, on film a few years ago,” Bills head coach Sean McDermott said.
+“So I was just waiting for him to rip one off and he did.
+It was good to see.”

-McCoy rushed for 158 yards on a career-high 32 carries and surpassed 1,000 yards on the season as the Bills (7-6) weathered relentless snow, swirling winds and near whiteout conditions at New Era Field to keep their playoff hopes alive.
+The Bills (7-6) weathered relentless snow, swirling winds and near whiteout conditions at New Era Field to keep their playoff hopes alive.
+Long-time observers called it the worst weather conditions they have ever seen at the stadium.

+Buffalo also won with third-string quarterback Joe Webb playing the fourth quarter and overtime.

+Webb was 2-of-6 passing for 35 yards and also rushed for 27 yards.
+Webb connected with Deonte Thompson on a 34-yard pass, the longest play of the game, to set up McCoy’s winning run.

 Frank Gore rushed for 130 yards on a career-high 36 carries for the Colts (3-10).
-Jacoby Brissett was 11-of-22 passing for 69 yards and a touchdown pass to tight end Jack Doyle.
+Jacoby Brissett completed 11-of-22 passes for 69 yards and a touchdown pass to tight end Jack Doyle.

 The Colts were scoreless until Brissett found Doyle for a 3-yard touchdown with 1:16 remaining at the end of a 19-play, 77-yard drive that took nearly 10 minutes off the clock.